Alina Homecare – Blog Header (Purple Version)

 A beautiful garden in Spring with lots of flowers.

-The bloom of Spring is a great time to get started with gardening for the elderly.
-As weather gets milder and the days gradually start to get longer, you can prepare your garden beds and plant seeds.
+The bloom of spring is a great time to get started with gardening for the elderly.
+As weather turns milder and the days gradually start to get longer, you can prepare your garden beds and plant seeds.
 To start, clear away any leftover debris or winter mulch.
 Then, enrich your soil with fresh compost or fertiliser to give it the nutrients it needs.

-You can start by planting seeds for warm season vegetables like tomatoes, peppers, and cucumbers inside your home.
-This gives them a good start before you move them outside after the last frost has passed.
-For cool season crops, like lettuce, spinach, and radishes, you can plant them directly in the ground.
+You can start by planting seeds for warm season vegetables like tomatoes, peppers and cucumbers inside your home.
+This gives them a head start before you move them outside after the last frost has passed.
+For cool season crops, like lettuce, spinach and radishes, you can plant them directly in the ground.

-Think about adding colour to your garden with ornamental plants like petunias, marigolds, and zinnias.
-These plants will bring beautiful colours during the late spring (subject to frost!) and summer.
+Think about adding colour to your garden with ornamental plants like petunias, marigolds and zinnias.
+These plants will bring beautiful colours during the late spring and summer.

 A beautiful garden in Summer with lots of sunshine.